If you’re wondering if there’s a reason to acquire a business trust, we will help you understand the advantages.

-Are you searching for the best way to organize your new business?
+Are you searching for the most private way to organize your new business?
 Or maybe improve your current operating structure?
 Many people are familiar with the most common business organizations — the corporation, LLC, and the partnership.

-But here you have a powerful new alternative, the private Business Trust.
+But now you have a powerful new ally, the Business Trust.

 A Business Trust combines the best features of a corporation, llc and partnership all in one.
 Yet it’s much less hassle – no secretary of state registration, no fees, no resident agent, and no state permission.
 It can operate in California or nationwide.
 And your Business Trust is completely private.

-Many small to medium size business owners like you are looking for a fresh alternative to government sponsorship.
+Many successful business owners like you are looking for a fresh alternative to government sponsorship.
 It’s exactly what happened to us.
-After years of operating corporations and LLCs we found the Business Trust solution when analyzing how best to organize a property management company.
+After years of operating corporations and LLCs we found the Business Trust solution.
+It relieved us of many hassles when analyzing how best to organize a low profile investment management company.

 What is It?